sean-smith/scale-out-computing-on-aws/README.md

 + 4\) Upload `source/dist/<build_id>` folder to your own S3 bucket

-+ 5\) Launch CloudFormation and use `solution-for-scale-out-computing-on-aws.template` as base template
++ 5\) Launch CloudFormation and use `for-scale-out-computing-on-aws.template` as base template

 ## :book: Documentation